vackosar/vackosar.github.io/_drafts/2021-12-28-Retrieval-Transformers.md

 - keys are the first chunk
 - 2T db queried in 10ms
 - retrieval is part of the input dataset pipeline
+-

 # Encoding Retrieved Neighbours
+- all retrieved values
+- are first passed through an encoder
--
+- differentiably modulates retrieved chunks
+- using cross attention to query chunks hidden representation
+  - at the last layer before first cross-attention
+- output is called retrieval set

+# Chunked Cross Attention
+- attends previous chunk encoded neighbors
+- thus is causal or autoregressive

-# Cross Attention
+# General Cross Attention
 - Let us have sequence A and sequence B
 - Attention matrix from sequence A is used to highlight in sequence B
 - Queries from sequence A